 How we use churn feedback

 All of the survey data is stored in Survicate for later viewing.
-As for the responses to our cancellation emails, we use Herald track any issues, bugs, or features that influenced the cancellation.
+As for the responses to our cancellation emails, we use Productboard to track any issues, bugs, or features that influenced the cancellation.

 We also use churn feedback to recover any lost users – when a feature they’ve requested is implemented or a bug they’ve experienced is resolved, we reach back out and ask them to give us another chance.